albertkun/24SU-ASIAAM-191A/docs/help/index.md

 ### Office Hours

-Tuesdays and Thursdays 3:15pm – 4pm in Public Affairs 2400A and online by appointment below:
+Monday and Wednesdays 5:15pm – 6pm online by appointment below:

 - https://calendly.com/aa191a/office-hours

 ## List of class How-To guides

 Below are step-by-step guides on getting started with the course.

 ### Course Related